astronomer/docs/learn/get-started-with-airflow-part-2.md

 The first task uses the [GithubSensor](https://registry.astronomer.io/providers/apache-airflow-providers-github/versions/latest/modules/GithubSensor) to check whether the commit message `Where is the ISS right now?` has been added to your GitHub repository with the help of the `commit_message_checker` function described previously.

-This task utilizes both, the Airflow variable (`my_github_repo`) and the Airflow connection (`my_github_connection`) to access the correct repository with the appropriate credentials.
+This task utilizes the Airflow variable (`my_github_repo`) and the Airflow connection (`my_github_connection`) to access the correct repository with the appropriate credentials.
 The [sensor](what-is-a-sensor.md) checks for the tag every 5 seconds (`poke_interval`) and will time out after one hour (`timeout`).
-It is best practice to always set a `timeout` because the default value is quite long at 7 days, which can impact performance if left unchanged in DAGs that run on a higher frequency.
+It is best practice to always set a `timeout` because the default value is 7 days, which can impact performance if left unchanged in DAGs that run on a higher frequency.

 ```python
     github_sensor = GithubSensor(